Host FAQs

 When is the deadline to submit a host application?

-The deadline for all applications has been extended to Sunday 28th January 2024.
+The final deadline for all applications has now been extended to Sunday 3rd March 2024.

 Which application category should I use – individual, co-host or department?